 Also, since it’s a job, recognize that as an extra, you’re the lowest of the low.
-Crew, regular cast, and the stars of the show all outrank you — and none of the have time to stand around and talk to you.
+Crew, regular cast, and the stars of the show all outrank you — and none of them have time to stand around and talk to you.
 Working as an extra isn’t an audition for a bigger part, and it isn’t your chance to “get your foot in the door”.
-It’s a job with specific responsibilities, a set salary, and strict rules for behavior.
+(In fact, if you are recognizable in your gig as an extra for a TV series, you will likely be barred from auditioning for a bigger part in that series.)
+Being an extra is a job with specific responsibilities, a set salary, and strict rules for behavior.

 This doesn’t mean that some actors won’t take time at the end of the day, or during a break, to talk to extras or even pose for photos.
 But if they do, it’s their choice — not yours.
 Kevin Sorbo, Jack Black, Ernie Hudson, Marilyn Manson, Ashley Judd, Sandra Bullock, and Jennifer Lawrence are among the stars who have gone out of their way to pose for pictures or talk with extras we know.
 The key is to let them initiate contact, and be respectful when you are on set.